octobercms/docs/3.x/tailor/content-fields.md

 ### Tailor Specific Fields

-There are also some fields that can only be used inside blueprints.
+There are specific field types that can only be used inside blueprints.

-<a name="field-mixin"></a>
 ### Mixin

 `mixin` - includes another set of fields.